George Rickey: Kinetic sculpture

 in Zurich, Switzerland, near the headquarters of UBS.
 This sculpture was known as the Chrinitoid when it was located on the Rensselaer campus on long term loan.
 It was removed in the summer of 1984 after Rickey and Rensselaer could not agree on a purchase price.
+A similar sculpture, variation V, is currently located in the Gibbs Farm sculpture collection in New Zealand.

 Rickey also lived and worked in Berlin for many years, following the Documenta III art show.
 His studio time was spent constructing sculpture and preparing for exhibitions in Europe.
 In Rickey's words the city was like a "cocoon" in the middle of communist East Germany, with a lively and advanced social and cultural life which he partook in fully.
 During this time he received numerous Honorary Doctor of Fine Arts degrees.

 In 1979 he had a retrospective at the Guggenheim Museum in New York City.
 Rickey's sculptures are on permanent exhibition at the National Gallery of Art, and the Hirshhorn Museum in Washington, D.C., the Governor Nelson A. Rockefeller Empire State Plaza Art Collection in Albany, New York, the San Diego Museum of Art, The Delaware Art Museum, The Indiana University Art Museum, the Honolulu Museum of Art, Frederik Meijer Gardens & Sculpture Park, and at the Laumeier Sculpture Park in St. Louis, The Hyde Collection in Glens Falls, NY, and many other institutions.

 In 1985, George Rickey had a major retrospective in South Bend, Indiana, the place of his birth.
 His sculptures were installed outside (and inside) of the South Bend Art Center, and also at the Snite Museum of Art on the campus of the University of Notre Dame.
 Rickey gave a presentation of his work at the Snite.
 One of the stories he told concerned how, as a result of a World War II-era, government-administered aptitude test, he was assigned to design machine gun turrets for bombers.
 It was in this job that he became familiar with the high-quality ball bearings, balancing weights, riveted sheet metal, lightweight aircraft construction techniques, and modern hardware (and the vendors for same) that were to become the mechanical foundation for his later forays into lightweight, delicately balanced, wind-activated kinetic sculpture.

 Rickey died at his home in Saint Paul, Minnesota, on July 17, 2002, at the age of 95.
 The Rickey Estate is currently represented by Kasmin Gallery in New York City.
 The Rickey archive will have a permanent home at Notre Dame.
+Ken Bortolazzo, Rickey's former West Coast associate, is the West Coast conservationist for the Rickey Estate.